STORIS/material-responsive-grid/README.md

 # Material Responsive Grid #

 A grid system that adheres to the [responsive UI](https://material.io/guidelines/layout/responsive-ui.html) standards outlined for Google's [Material Design](https://material.io).
+The source consists of [PostCSS](http://postcss.org/) stylesheets that are imported in a specific order and built using [postcss-cli](https://github.com/postcss/postcss-cli).

 ## Breakpoints ##